tobigun/EavesDrum/README.md

 <img src="doc/latency.svg" width="40%"/>

 1. The *hit detection* by the trigger module will take a fixed time - the scan time that you selected in the pad's settings and that is by default 3 ms. You can try to reduce this time but if you take a look at the screenshot of the Monitor below you might notice that the piezo signal for some pads reaches its peaks only after 1, 2 or even 3 ms. So if you set the scan time too low, you might get wrong results.
-The default of 3 ms was choosen so that it will work with most drum pads.
+The default of 3 ms was chosen so that it will work with most drum pads.
 <img alt="Basic circuit" src="doc/images/trigger2.png" width="40%"/>

-2. The time it takes the trigger module to generate the MIDI message and to transfer it to the computer via USB is negligably as it is only a small fraction of a ms.
+2. The time it takes the trigger module to generate the MIDI message and to transfer it to the computer via USB is negligible as it is only a small fraction of a ms.
 3. Although the sound processing might also take some time I did not notice a vast differences between the drum softwares.
 4. The audio latency from your drum software to the audio is the biggest contributor to latency.
    - It depends on the number of buffers the software, drivers and audio interface uses and the buffer size.